Gargamelism/gargascripts/python/sheet_music_generator/README.md

     ```

 ## Road map
-1. Add the option to a permanent post processing rule (melodic variants)
 1. Make chances change - as more "staying the same" happens - increase chance of leap, after leap increase chance of staying the same/step
 1. Add harmonic dictation